8 Must-Experience Activities for Families in Chestnut Hill

 7. Enjoy fresh-air entertainment and festivals.

 Chestnut Hill is known as Philadelphia’s Garden District, and the neighborhood’s full schedule of special events gives you new ways to enjoy the landscape no matter the season.
-Save the date for the annual Home and Garden Festival on Sunday, May 3 (rain date: May 17), or Fall for the Arts Festival in the fall, and take advantage of extended store hours and dining specials on First Fridays all year.
+Save the date for the annual Home and Garden Festival on the first Sunday in May or Fall for the Arts Festival in the early fall, and take advantage of extended store hours and dining specials on other special dates.
 Throughout summer, bring the family (and blankets and lawn chairs) to Pastorius Park for free outdoor activities organized by the Chestnut Hill Community Association.
 Food trucks roll up for Movies Under the Stars and the Pastorius Park Summer Concert Series!

 Keep exploring the best restaurants, shops, and experiences in Chestnut Hill with more of our Insider’s Guides.